The International Symposium on Human Genetics 2021 – ISHG 2021

 This Symposium aims to provide a taster for the ICHG2022, since it was postponed by almost a year due to the COVID-19 pandemic.
 We are bringing together exceptional speakers for two sessions on topics that are highly relevant to human geneticists and these discussions will be picked up again at the main meeting in 2022.
 Each session will last for two hours, one accommodating western time zones and the other eastern time zones.

-DAY 1: The shaping of modern human genomes: migration, admixture and ancient genomic introgression
+DAY 1: The shaping of modern genomes: migration, admixture and adaptation

 Tuesday, 9 March 2021